 Story by Will Thompson

-This article first appeared in the March 2022 Issue.
+The article originally appeared in the October 2022 issue.